Our 6 Favorite Things To See on an Easy Road Trip

 Our first stop is usually Pozo del Obispo.
 It is so pretty, with the lighthouse to the west.
 In the summer, swimming is lovely.
 In the winter (no swimming!), it is great to watch the huge waves crash onto the beach and rocks.

 After spending some time at the beach, we head east on Road 681 to Cueva del Indio.
-Is costs $5 per person to safely park in their lot, but it is such a pretty area, the photos are amazing … it’s well worth the price.
+There are parking lots (for a fee) to safely park, it is such a pretty area, the photos are amazing … it’s well worth the price to park.
 We enjoy walking eastward along the arches and beaches adjacent to the cave area.

 Continuing east on Route 681, you will pass the Birth of the New World monument, that you can easily see from the road.
 It is 360-foot bronze sculpture that commemorates the 500th anniversary of Christopher Columbus’s first voyage.
-They are making a park around it, you will eventually be able to climb up the stairs inside part of it.
-This should be opening by the end of 2018.
+Lots of issue with opening the park and parking around it, so mainly just park and snap a photo from the road. .

 Continuing east on Route 681, you’ll pick up Route 684 east which you’ll follow as it turns southward into the town of Barceloneta.
 You take that into the center of Barceloneta, where you’ll make your way to Route 2, near the Outlet Mall.
 If shopping is your thing, you can stop at the mall (where you will probably spend the rest of the day).
 From Route 684, you can make a quick detour to check out the Plazuela Central Sugar Mill, before heading for Route 2.